persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-12-28-python-flask-starter-one.md

 <a href="https://flask-vercel-start-one.vercel.app/" target="_blank" title="Flask Website at Vercel">Try the demo...</a>

-A Starter Flask Website serving static content - secured by HTTPS
+This Flask Website is serving static content - secured by HTTPS

 CI / CD by VS Code + GitHub + Vercel Cloud